lijunxian111/ChemVlm/README.md

 https://huggingface.co/collections/di-zhang-fdu/multi-corpus-datasets-for-chemllm-66e7f14fd683a3f4e51d737b
 https://huggingface.co/AI4Chem/ChemExam-mm-data-parts
 Usually, you can use the first link only to finetune your model for better multi-modal chemistry ability.

-If you use them, please kindly star our github and huggingface repo and cite our paper.
-That will be of great help!

 ![](./imgs/data_processing.png)